Jackson Anthony: Personal life

+Anthony was a Catholic but an enthusiast of Buddhist studies.
+He conducted a show on Sri Lankan Buddhist history and a discussion program on the Buddhist channel.

-Accident
+Accident and death

-On 2 July 2022, Anthony along with his younger brother Saman Anthony and a friend have been hospitalized following an accident at Thalawa in Anuradhapura after the vehicle they were travelling in collided with a wild elephant at Thalawa.
-The incident took place when he was coming in his cab after taking part in the shooting of the movie Singhabahu directed by Dr. Somaratne Dissanayake.
-He was admitted to the Anuradhapura Teaching Hospital on the same day and to the Emergency Department of the Colombo National Hospital on the morning of July 3.
+On 2 July 2022, Anthony along with his younger brother Saman Anthony and a friend had been hospitalised following an accident at Thalawa in Anuradhapura after the vehicle they were travelling in collided with a wild elephant at Thalawa.
+The incident took place when he was returning in his personal vehicle after taking part in the shooting of the movie Sinhabahu directed by Dr. Somaratne Dissanayake.
+He was admitted to the Anuradhapura Teaching Hospital on the same day and to the Emergency Department of the Colombo National Hospital on the morning of 3 July.
 At the Colombo National hospital, he underwent a seven-hour surgery in the intensive care unit.
+Anthony remained in intensive care, on a ventilator donated by his family, for 458 days (15 months), until 9 October 2023 when he died as a result of his injuries at the age of 65.